Cold Spring, June 30

 A boat will leave the Beacon dock at 7 p.m. for a tour of the island before departing at 8:30 p.m. so visitors can watch the Newburgh fireworks from the river.
 The boat will return to Beacon at about 10 p.m.
 Seating is limited to 44 people; tickets are available at bannermancastle.org.

 The McKeel’s Corners Chapel Association at the intersection of Route 9 and 301 will host its annual non-denominational service at 10 a.m.

 From 11 a.m. to 3 p.m., the historic site will host camp activities and military drills.

 The Walkway Over the Hudson will be open to ticketholders to watch the City of Poughkeepsie fireworks, which take place about 9 p.m.
 Tickets can be purchased at walkway.org.

 West Point, July 7

 The West Point Concert Band will perform its annual Independence Day concert at Trophy Point at 7:30 p.m.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.